Disability Engagement Group

 - lived experience of disability

 - experience of being a carer, parent or a family member of a person with disability

 - have an interest in disability policy matters and current trends.

-We are pleased to introduce our new DEG members, who met for the first time on 4 March 2022.
-The newly appointed panel provide a voice for a broad range of diverse peoples including:
+We can’t create a more inclusive state without hearing directly from people with disability and those who support them.
+We are pleased to introduce our DEG members, who met for the first time on 4 March 2022.
+The panel provides a voice for a broad range of diverse peoples including:

 - people of a variety of ages and genders